stefanione/ML-on-Medical-Dataset/README.md

 I have used a pretrained model ResNet18 and defined multiple sets of transformations and different optimizers such as different loss functions to see how the model performs.
 The dataset itself contains MRI, X-rays of different brain tumors.

+In Raport you will find all the experiments I have done to increase the model's performance.
+I have managed to increase it by 10%, from 65% to 75%